XavierPim/Leet/README.md

 - **Space complexity**: O(1), since we only use a few variables for processing the string and storing the result.

 [Solution Code](8_StringToInteger/Solution.cpp)

+## Problem #9: Palindrome Number

+### Intuition:
+The goal of this problem is to determine if a given integer is a palindrome without converting it into a string.
+A number is a palindrome if it reads the same backward as forward.
+Instead of relying on string manipulation, we attempt to solve the problem using mathematical operations, leveraging the logarithmic properties to calculate the number of digits in the integer.
+This approach focuses on extracting the most and least significant digits and comparing them to check for symmetry.

+### Approach:
+1. Handle Edge Cases:
+- - If the integer is negative, return false since negative numbers can't be palindromes due to the negative sign.
+- - If the integer is 0, return true because 0 is a palindrome.
+2. Find the Number of Digits:
+- - To determine the number of digits in the integer, we use the formula floor(log10(x)) + 1, where x is the integer.
+This gives the total number of digits in the number.
+- - Extract and Compare Digits:

+3. Loop through half of the digits and compare the corresponding most significant and least significant digits.
+- - The least significant digit is extracted using modulus and division (x % 10).
+- - The most significant digit is extracted by dividing the number by the appropriate power of 10 to shift the digit to the least significant position.
+4. Return the Result:
+- - If all corresponding digits match, the number is a palindrome.
+- - If any mismatch is found, return false.

+### Complexity:
+- **Time complexity**:O(log₁₀(x)), where x is the given integer.
+The time complexity depends on the number of digits in the number.
+Since we compare each pair of digits only once, this results in logarithmic complexity.
+- **Space complexity**: O(1), as we only use a few variables to store results and perform the digit comparisons.

+[Solution Code]9_PalindromeNumber/Solution.cpp)